You are here

 Call for Proposals

-We welcome proposals that are related to Boston and the surrounding geographies.
 We encourage proposals to be creative and to not be bound by the traditional read-aloud paper, rather to offer mixed methodology presentation styles such as Prezi, visual imagery, and sound.

 Statement of Purpose

 Amanda Baugh, California State University, Northridge1/1/2019 - 12/31/2024